 The recent creation of the ESC Cardio-Oncology Council Study Groups is a crucial development in the Council mission to enhance the field of cardio-oncology.
 This initiative is fundamental in assembling a team of specialists with diverse expertise to delve into the complex relationship between cancer and heart health.

 These groups are essential for making strides in our understanding and handling of how cancer therapy affects cardiovascular well-being.
 They present an exceptional chance to improve education, in line with the ESC's core curriculum recommendations, and to lead groundbreaking research.
-Through collaborative efforts, the aim is to develop advanced methods for the prevention, diagnosis, and treatment of heart issues in cancer patients
+Through collaborative efforts, the aim is to develop advanced methods for the prevention, diagnosis, and treatment of heart issues in cancer patients.

-SG1: Immunotherapy - Carlo Gabriele Tocchetti
+SG1: Immunotherapy

 Cancer immunotherapies have transformed antineoplastic treatments by targeting key regulators of the immune response, including CTLA-4, PD-1, and PD-L1.
 Monoclonal antibodies directed against these immune checkpoints unleash anti-tumor immunity, leading to tumor cell death through cytolytic molecules.
 However, the use of immune checkpoint inhibitors (ICIs), either alone or in combination, can disrupt immunologic tolerance, resulting in a spectrum of immune-related adverse events (irAEs).

-SG2: Basic and Translational Science - Pietro Ameri
+SG2: Basic and Translational Science

 The Basic and Translational Cardio-Oncology Study Group comprises cardiovascular scientists with diverse backgrounds and expertise, spanning molecular and cellular biology, engineered cardiac tissues, animal models, and computational analyses.
 Our primary objective is to foster rigorous and translatable research into the mechanisms underlying cancer treatment-related cardiotoxicity and the interplay between cardiovascular disease and cancer.

-SG3: Thrombosis – Sebastian Szmit
+SG3: Thrombosis

 Thrombosis represents a common clinical challenge in cardio-oncology, with coagulation disorders playing a significant role in the pathogenesis of many cancer diseases.
 Endothelial damage and increased prothrombotic readiness induced by various cancer therapies further contribute to thrombotic events.

-SG4: Cardiovascular Imaging - Giuseppina Novo
+SG4: Cardiovascular Imaging & Cardiac Tumors

 Imaging plays a crucial role in early cardiotoxicity detection, surveillance, and guiding therapeutic interventions in cardio-oncology.
 To further advance the field, the imaging working group of the ESC Council of Cardio-Oncology has been established, comprising members with a keen interest in imaging.